 - StemKine supplement (only after medical evaluation in Panama)

-How do you follow-up with patients after they return home?
+How do you follow-up with subjects after they return home?

-Proper follow-up is essential for us to monitor your condition after treatment.
-It also helps us evaluate treatment efficacy and improve our protocols based on reported outcomes over time.
+Proper follow-up is essential for us to monitor your condition.
+It also helps us evaluate safety, treatment efficacy and improve our clinical protocols based on reported outcomes over time.

 Therefore, one of our medical staff will be contacting you at the following intervals: 1 month, 3 months, 4 months, and 1 year.

-Do you have any successfully treated patients who would be willing to speak with me about their experiences at the Stem Cell Institute?
+Do you have any subjects who would be willing to speak with me about their experiences at the Stem Cell Institute?

 Yes, we do.
-Several of our spinal cord injury patients currently volunteer to speak with prospective patients.
-Your patient coordinator will be happy to put you in touch with them once your treatment evaluation has been completed.
+Several of our spinal cord injury subjects currently volunteer to speak with prospective subjects.
+Your international coordinator will be happy to put you in touch with them once your evaluation has been completed.

-We’ve also published written testimonials, news articles and videos from our spinal cord injury patients.
+We’ve also published written testimonials, news articles and videos from our spinal cord injury subjects.
 Please take a look!